choosing the right generator: commercial vs industrial

 Typical uses

-Industrial generators are essential in manufacturing plants, large data centers, hospitals, agricultural operations, and the oil and gas industry.
-Their role is to support critical functions that require constant power, preventing costly interruptions in production or essential services.
+Industrial generators are hefty power systems built for continuous, dependable power in harsh conditions and prolonged heavy-duty use.
+They are essential in manufacturing plants, large data centers, hospitals, agricultural operations, and the oil and gas industry, supporting critical functions that require constant power and preventing costly interruptions in production or essential service

 Power capacity